yan-khonski-it/cv-yan-khonski/README.md

 _1 January 2022 – 28 February 2023_

-Internally moved to Wrike after Citrix restructuring at the end of 2021.
+Internally moved to Wrike after Citrix restructuring (lay off) at the end of 2021.

 Reduced the number of queries on the database by 10 %, while our DAU grew by 2 % during Q1 2022.
 Analyzed most frequently executed queries, added caches (distributed, local, layered),